How to Wire a Hot Tub

 - Push the wires through the LB fitting into the house and to the breaker panel, leaving at least 6 inches of extra wire hanging.

 - Use fish tape to pull the wire through the conduit from the spa panel to the control panel on the spa.
 Leave at least 6 inches of extra wiring on either end.
+You may opt to cut a hole in the spa’s toe kick for the conduit.

 - Be sure to follow your spa panel and spa instructions when wiring the panel.